Keith Jarrett (rugby): International rugby career

 Jarrett played his first international for Wales on 15 April 1967 against England, aged eighteen years.
 He had been selected at full back even though he had never played senior rugby in that position.
 Newport were asked to play him at full back against Newbridge on the weekend before the international to give him some experience.
 He did not seem to be much of a success in his new position and at half time, his captain David Watkins, switched him to centre.
 The following week Jarrett played in his first international and scored a breathtaking try.
 England won a line-out in their own 25 (as it was then).
 The ball was passed down the line to English centre, Colin McFadyean, who kicked towards the halfway line.
 The ball bounced once and was seemingly going in to touch.
-Instead, Jarret sprinted onto the ball, taking it without breaking stride.
-He sprinted down the touchline, outflanking the whole of the astonished England defence, to score in the left corner.
+Instead, Jarrett took the ball without breaking his stride, and outflanked the astonished England defence to score in the left corner.
 He converted his own try from just inside the touchline.
-Besides scoring a try, he kicked two penalty goals and five conversions for a total of 19 points.
+Besides scoring a try, he kicked two penalty goals and five conversions for a total of 19 points, equalling a Welsh record.
 His performance on the field was so impressive that the match has been known ever since as the Keith Jarrett match and he made the cover of Rugby World magazine two months later.
-The try has been voted seventh in a poll of the top ten Welsh tries and he is listed on the Welsh Rugby Union Official Website as the scorer of the "Greatest Ever Welsh try".
+The try has been highly-ranked in several popular polls to select the greatest Welsh tries.

 In 1968 he set a club record of 30 points for Newport against Penarth, and was selected for the 1968 British Lions tour to South Africa.

 Jarrett played for Wales at rugby union ten times in all, making his final appearance against Australia on 21 June 1969 during the Wales tour of New Zealand and Australia.

 Later career

 On his return from tour in 1969, Jarrett joined rugby league club Barrow for a signing-on fee of £14,000 (based on increases in average earnings, this would be approximately £380,000 in 2016).
 He was also selected for the Welsh national rugby league side, before he had played his first match for Barrow.
-He was later transferred to Wigan, although he did not play from them.
+He was later transferred to Wigan, although he did not play for them.

 Jarrett's rugby career was cut short in 1973, aged just 25, when he suffered a stroke resulting from a haemorrhage.